Demo request context workflow

 Workflows where fixed fields are enough

-Create the voice form
+Create the conversation

-A demo request form should usually capture the high-intent request before asking for detailed qualification.
+A demo request workflow should usually capture the high-intent request before asking for detailed qualification.
 If the buyer's context is messy, ask follow-up questions after the first step so sales gets a useful brief without making the request feel like homework.

-What should a demo request form ask?
+What should a demo request workflow ask?

-When should a lead qualification form become a conversation?
+When should lead qualification become a conversation?